-The draft order would adopt a Diversity/Incubator Program ("Incubator Program") to promote new entry and ownership diversity in the broadcast industry.
-The Incubator Program has been discussed and debated for decades; most recently, the Commission declined to adopt the program, and NAB sought reconsideration of the issue.
-With this draft order, the FCC agrees with NAB that the Incubator Program should be adopted.
-However, the draft order also proposes to adopt a Notice of Proposed Rulemaking ("NPRM") regarding how to structure and monitor the Incubator Program, in light of what the Commission considers to be outstanding concerns.
+The Order on Reconsideration adopts a Diversity/Incubator Program (Incubator Program) to promote new entry and ownership diversity in the broadcast industry.
+The Incubator Program has been discussed and debated for decades; most recently, the Commission declined to adopt the program in 2014, and NAB sought reconsideration of the issue.
+With this most recent action, the FCC agrees with NAB that the Incubator Program should be adopted.
+However, the FCC also adopts a Notice of Proposed Rulemaking (NPRM) regarding how to structure and monitor the Incubator Program, in light of what the Commission considers to be outstanding concerns.

-The NPRM sets forth the FCC's vision for the Incubator Program.
-It will help provide capital and support for new and diverse media entrants.
-Additionally, the Incubator Program would provide a benefit to an established media company for helping to facilitate station ownership for certain classes of owners.
-The draft order gives the example of an established company receiving a broadcast ownership rule waiver for providing a new owner with "management or technical assistance, loan guarantees, direct financial assistance through loans or equity investments, training, or business planning assistance."
+The NPRM sets forth the FCC's vision for the Incubator Program as a means to help provide capital and support for new and diverse media entrants by providing a benefit to an established media company for helping to facilitate station ownership for certain classes of owners.
+The Commission gives the example of an established company receiving a broadcast ownership rule waiver for providing a new owner with "management or technical assistance, loan guarantees, direct financial assistance through loans or equity investments, training, or business planning assistance."